ASUCICREPO/smart-beats/README.md

 **General Manager, ASU:** [Ryan Hendrix](https://www.linkedin.com/in/ryanahendrix/)

-This project was designed and developed with guidance and support from the [ASU Cloud Innovation Center](https://smartchallenges.asu.edu/) and the [City of Glendale, Arizona](https://www.glendaleaz.com/) teams.
+This project is designed and developed with guidance and support from the [ASU Cloud Innovation Center](https://smartchallenges.asu.edu/) and the [City of Glendale, Arizona](https://www.glendaleaz.com/) teams.

 # License
 This project is distributed under the [Apache License 2.0](https://github.com/ASUCICREPO/smart-beats/blob/master/LICENSE)